Stream processors and comodels: Comparing intensional and extensional stream processors

 We begin with a small refinement of Proposition~\ref{prop:1}.

-\begin{prop}[cf.~{\cite[Theorem~4.4]{Plotkin2008Tensors}}] Let $\C$ be a cocomplete category and $\alg[S]$ a $\mathbb{T}$-comodel in $\C$.
+\begin{propC}[{\cite[Theorem~4.4]{Plotkin2008Tensors}}] Let $\C$ be a cocomplete category and $\alg[S]$ a $\mathbb{T}$-comodel in $\C$.
 The functor $(\thg) \otimes \alg[S]$ of Proposition~\ref{prop:1} may be chosen to render commutative the following diagram, whose top edge is as in~\eqref{eq:2}, and whose left edge is as in Definition~\ref{def:7}: